cds-snc/covid-alert-data/README.md

 from two time frames can lead to double-counting of overlapping time ranges; for example, the Monthly data can contain days from the previous month's last week in the Weekly data.

-In-app metrics were added to the applications around March 28, 2021.
+In-app metrics were added to the applications in late February 2021.
 Prior to that time there were no in-app numbers reported.
-There have been subsequent releases to the apps which added new metrics.
+There have been subsequent releases to the app which added new metrics or corrected bugs in previously-introduced metrics.
 Some metrics will have shorter periods of time for which they have data.

 The CSV files use a structure based on the [Tidy data standard](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html#tidy-data).